Adeolu89/OutlineQuery/README.md

 # OutlineQuery: A Waterloo Course Outline Chatbot

-OutlineQuery is a simple web application built with Streamlit that allows users to upload a University of Waterloo course outline in HTML format and ask questions about its content.
+OutlineQuery is a simple chatbot built with Streamlit & LangChain that allows users to upload a University of Waterloo course outline in HTML format and ask questions about its content.

 **Live Demo:** [https://outlinequery.streamlit.app/](https://outlinequery.streamlit.app/)